I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Sue: Eh?
 What’s going on?

-The Doctor, Dodo and Steven explore the Ark’s interior but it is completely deserted.
+The Ark is completely deserted.
 But that’s not all.
-A statue that was supposed to take centuries to build has been completed…
+A statue which was supposed to take centuries to build has suddenly been completed.

 Sue: Oh that’s clever, they’ve gone forward in time.